AT&T (NYSE:T) Releases FY 2022 Earnings Guidance

-A number of research firms have recently commented on T. Raymond James dropped their price objective on AT&T from $33.00 to $32.00 and set an outperform rating on the stock in a research note on Thursday, February 10th.
-Wells Fargo & Company dropped their price objective on AT&T from $27.00 to $26.00 and set an equal weight rating on the stock in a research note on Thursday, January 27th.
-Tigress Financial boosted their price objective on AT&T from $36.00 to $41.00 in a research note on Thursday, January 20th.
-Citigroup dropped their price objective on AT&T from $31.00 to $29.00 and set a buy rating on the stock in a research note on Tuesday, December 7th.
-Finally, Truist Financial restated a hold rating and issued a $26.00 target price on shares of AT&T in a report on Monday, December 6th.
-One equities research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $29.43.
+AT&T (NYSE:T – Get Rating) last announced its quarterly earnings results on Wednesday, January 26th.
+The technology company reported $0.78 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.76 by $0.02.
+The company had revenue of $40.96 billion for the quarter, compared to analyst estimates of $40.75 billion.
+AT&T had a net margin of 11.89% and a return on equity of 13.50%.
+AT&T’s revenue for the quarter was down 10.4% on a year-over-year basis.
+During the same quarter last year, the business earned $0.75 EPS.
+As a group, equities research analysts anticipate that AT&T will post 3.08 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, May 2nd.
-Investors of record on Thursday, April 14th will be given a dividend of $0.278 per share.
-The ex-dividend date of this dividend is Wednesday, April 13th.
-This represents a $1.11 dividend on an annualized basis and a yield of 4.64%.
-AT&T’s payout ratio is 75.36%.
+A number of equities analysts have recently commented on T shares.
+Raymond James cut their target price on shares of AT&T from $33.00 to $32.00 and set an outperform rating on the stock in a research note on Thursday, February 10th.
+UBS Group cut their target price on shares of AT&T from $34.00 to $32.00 and set a buy rating on the stock in a research note on Thursday, January 27th.
+Barclays cut their target price on shares of AT&T from $30.00 to $28.00 in a research note on Friday, January 28th.
+Cowen cut their target price on shares of AT&T from $33.00 to $29.00 and set a market perform rating on the stock in a research note on Thursday, January 27th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their price target on shares of AT&T from $37.00 to $30.00 and set a buy rating on the stock in a research note on Thursday, January 27th.
+One investment analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and eight have assigned a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $28.95.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-NewEdge Advisors LLC boosted its position in AT&T by 101.4% during the fourth quarter.
-NewEdge Advisors LLC now owns 268,550 shares of the technology company’s stock valued at $6,606,000 after purchasing an additional 135,213 shares during the last quarter.
-Flagship Harbor Advisors LLC lifted its position in shares of AT&T by 0.4% in the fourth quarter.
-Flagship Harbor Advisors LLC now owns 117,214 shares of the technology company’s stock worth $2,883,000 after buying an additional 434 shares during the last quarter.
-River & Mercantile Asset Management LLP acquired a new stake in shares of AT&T in the fourth quarter worth about $2,489,000.
-Autumn Glory Partners LLC acquired a new stake in shares of AT&T in the fourth quarter worth about $416,000.
-Finally, OLD Mission Capital LLC acquired a new stake in shares of AT&T in the third quarter worth about $453,000.
-51.63% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the stock.
+NewEdge Advisors LLC boosted its position in AT&T by 101.4% during the 4th quarter.
+NewEdge Advisors LLC now owns 268,550 shares of the technology company’s stock valued at $6,606,000 after purchasing an additional 135,213 shares during the period.
+Flagship Harbor Advisors LLC raised its stake in AT&T by 0.4% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 117,214 shares of the technology company’s stock valued at $2,883,000 after acquiring an additional 434 shares in the last quarter.
+River & Mercantile Asset Management LLP bought a new stake in AT&T during the 4th quarter valued at $2,489,000.
+Autumn Glory Partners LLC bought a new stake in AT&T during the 4th quarter valued at $416,000.
+Finally, OLD Mission Capital LLC bought a new stake in AT&T during the 3rd quarter valued at $453,000.
+Institutional investors and hedge funds own 51.63% of the company’s stock.

 AT&T Inc provides telecommunications, media, and technology services worldwide.
 The company operates through Communications, WarnerMedia, and Latin America segments.
 The Communications segment offers wireless voice and data communications services; and sells handsets, wireless data cards, wireless computing devices, and carrying cases and hands-free devices through its own company-owned stores, agents, and third-party retail stores.